-Since AirBnB entered the market around 2008, it changed things for travellers.
-AirBnB provided a marketplace that allowed people who are known as hosts to rent out they’re own properties on a short-term basis.
+Since Airbnb entered the market around 2008, it changed things for travelers as well as property owners.
+Airbnb provided a marketplace that allowed people who are known as hosts to rent out their own properties on a short-term basis.

-I use it regularly from a week-long stay in a townhouse in Chiang Mai or for short stay in Rome.
-It’s something I will continue to use in future trips.
+I use it regularly during a week-long stay in a townhouse in Chiang Mai or for a short stay in Rome.
+It’s something I will continue to use on future trips.

-There is always dos and don’t with using AirBnB but using AirBnB can be a strange experience when using it for the first time and hopefully this beginners guide to AirBnB can help in using AirBnB to find your prefect place.
+There are always dos and don’t with using AirBnB but using AirBnB can be a strange experience when using it for the first time and hopefully, this beginner’s guide to Airbnb can help in using Airbnb to find your perfect place.

-Sign Up And Fill in Your Airbnb Profile
+Firstly, Sign Up And Fill Out Your Airbnb Profile

-Verification requires to verify your email, phone number and provide photo ID.
+Verification requires verifying your email, and phone number, and providing a photo ID.

 The reason for the strict verification is that the hosts renting out their property, want to be sure that you are who you say you are.